Walter Hore-Ruthven, 10th Lord Ruthven of Freeland

-Major General Walter Patrick Hore-Ruthven, 10th Lord Ruthven of Freeland, 2nd Baron Ruthven of Gowrie, (6 June 1870 – 16 April 1956), known as Master of Ruthven from 1870 to 1921, was a senior British Army officer.
+Major-General Walter Patrick Hore-Ruthven, 10th Lord Ruthven of Freeland, 2nd Baron Ruthven of Gowrie, (6 June 1870 – 16 April 1956), known as the Master of Ruthven from 1870 to 1921, was a senior British Army officer.
 He served as Major-General commanding the Brigade of Guards and General Officer Commanding London District from 1924 to 1928, and was then Lieutenant Governor of Guernsey until 1934.

 Early life

 Ruthven was born at 117, Sloane Street in Chelsea, London, the son of Walter James Hore-Ruthven, 9th Lord Ruthven of Freeland, 1st Baron Ruthven of Gowrie, and of his wife Lady Caroline Annesley Gore, a daughter of Philip Gore, 4th Earl of Arran.
 He was educated at Eton College.

 Military career

 In June 1887, aged seventeen, Hore-Ruthven was commissioned as a second lieutenant into the 3rd (Militia) Battalion of the Argyll and Sutherland Highlanders.
+In August 1890 he was promoted to lieutenant.

-On 25 July 1891 he transferred to regular service in the Scots Guards as a second lieutenant, was promoted to lieutenant on 12 February 1896 and, after being seconded for service on the staff in January 1898, to captain on 11 October 1899.
+On 25 July 1891 he transferred to regular service in the Scots Guards as a second lieutenant, was promoted to lieutenant on 12 February 1896 and, after being seconded for service on the staff in January 1898, served as an extra aide-de-camp to General Prince Arthur, Duke of Connaught and Strathearn from January 1898, before being made aide-de-camp in August.
+He was promoted from supernumerary lieutenant to lieutenant in October 1898 then to captain on 11 October 1899.

 He served in the Second Boer War and took part in the Battle of Magersfontein on 10–11 December 1899, in which a defending Boer force defeated the advancing British forces with heavy casualties for the latter.
 He was mentioned in the despatch from Lord Methuen describing the battle.
-On 1 January 1902, he was appointed regimental Adjutant of the Scots Guards.
+On 1 January 1902, he was appointed regimental adjutant of the Scots Guards.

-In April 1908 he was made a deputy assistant adjutant general.
+In April 1906 he was promoted to major and in April 1908 he was made a deputy assistant adjutant general (DAAG) with a Territorial Force (TF) unit.

+In February 1912 he succeeded Captain Charles Grant as brigade major of the 3rd Infantry Brigade, 1st Division.

 Ruthven later served in the First World War, becoming a GSO1 in succession to Lieutenant Colonel William Thwaites in June 1915.
+In June 1916 he was promoted to brevet colonel.

 He succeeded as 2nd Baron Ruthven of Gowrie and as 10th Lord Ruthven of Freeland in 1921.

 After the war he became commander of the Bangalore Brigade in India and was promoted to substantive major general in January 1923.
 In 1924 he was appointed Major-General commanding the Brigade of Guards and general officer commanding (GOC) London District.
 In 1929, he was made lieutenant governor of Guernsey.
 He retired in 1935.